D-Unique/portfolio/README.md

 Compiling the Shooter Project:

-1.Cd to the MAZE Folder
+1.Cd to the Shooter Folder
 2.Run: ‘make -f Makefile’
 3.Run: ‘./shooter’